mehulagg/gitlab/doc/ci/yaml/README.md

-You can also use glob patterns to match multiple files in either the root directory of the repository, or in _any_ directory within the repository, but they must be wrapped in double quotes or GitLab fails to parse the `.gitlab-ci.yml`.
+You can also use glob patterns to match multiple files in either the root directory of the repository, or in _any_ directory within the repository, but they must be wrapped in double quotes or GitLab can't parse the `.gitlab-ci.yml`.
 For example:

 ```yaml
 test: